Dynjashik/MSP4-Webshop/README.md

 Image for background, product images were taken from:

-Logo of the website in navigation menu is created by Darya.
+Logo of the website in navigation menu is created by Darya, using the image from the source [freedesignfile.com](https://freedesignfile.com/367673-baby-hero-logo-vector/)

 ### Acknowledgements